-Few topics in Kenya’s capital markets have generated as much emotion as the valuation of Kenya Pipeline Company (KPC).
-Depending on who you ask, the company is either being sold too cheaply or priced too aggressively.
+Few topics in Kenya’s capital markets have sparked as much debate as the Kenya Pipeline Company Valuation.
+Depending on who you ask, KPC is either being valued too cheaply or priced too aggressively.

 But valuation is not about emotion, public pressure, or political expectations.
 It is a structured, regulated, and professional process.
 And to understand KPC’s valuation, one must first step back and ask a more fundamental question: How do you value a company like KPC in the first place?
 Here are some insights from Faida Investment Bank Lead Transaction Advisor, Dr Belgrad Kenne: